AviatrixSystems/Docs/HowTos/FQDN_Whitelists_Ref_Design.rst

 =================

 This features works for HTTP and HTTPS traffic to public Internet.
 The function is carried out inline without requiring any certificate or keys to decrypt the traffic.

-A tag is defined as a list of FQDNs.
+A tag is defined as a list of FQDNs and it is created and managed on the Controller console.
 One or more gateways is attached to a tag.
-Any updates to a tag automatically triggers updates to all gateways attached to the tag.
+Each gateway can be attached to one tag.
+Any updates to a tag on the Controller automatically triggers updates to all gateways attached to the tag.

 Multiple tags can be defined for the controller.
 The domains in the tag are the destinations that are allowed for traffic to pass.